 Watch this space for more news of the achievements of FOMC, and consider joining so that you too may see Australia's premier hill climb continue to grow.

 Friends of Mt Cotton

-Many years ago in the mists of time the idea of the MGCC of Qld building a permanent hillclimb venue was raised.
+Many years ago, in the mists of time, the idea of the MGCC of Qld building a permanent hillclimb venue was raised.
 The hillclimb has proved enormously successful and its success grows stronger with every meeting and every development – a cyclical success story.
-However, more funds are needed to continue the improvements and thus the idea of “Friends of Mt Cotton” was born.
+However, more funds were needed to continue the improvements and thus the idea of “Friends of Mt Cotton” was born.

-People with an association with the Hillclimb have been invited to become a “Friend of Mt Cotton” by taking out either a Gold of Silver Membership.
+People with an association with the Hillclimb were invited to become a “Friend of Mt Cotton” by taking out either a Gold of Silver Membership.
 Gold membership is for five years duration and Silver membership for three.
-While routine maintenance of the Hillclimb will continue to be funded from the MG Car Club budget, funds raised from membership will be used for selected upgrade initiatives to continue with the improvement of the facility.
+While routine maintenance of the Hillclimb continued to be funded from the MG Car Club budget, funds raised from membership were used for selected upgrade initiatives to continue with the improvement of the facility.

-Patron of the “Friends of Mt Cotton” is longtime competitor and the winner of multiple Queensland and Australian Hillclimb Championships, Ivan Tighe.
+Patron of the “Friends of Mt Cotton” was long time competitor and the winner of multiple Queensland and Australian Hillclimb Championships, Ivan Tighe.

-Current members include a number of competitors from the very early days, people who have won FTD, a number of current competitors and some people who just wish to be “Mt Cotton Friendly”.
+Members included a number of competitors from the very early days, people who have won FTD, a number of current competitors and some people who just wished to be “Mt Cotton Friendly”.